dev-shetty/30-Days-of-HTML-CSS/readme.md

 **Day 26** - Started Javascript basics following Code with Mosh's tutorial.

 Completed the tutorial - learned the basics of JS variables, arrays, objects and functions.

+Started freeCodeCamp JS course going to be a long run (: